graphIQal/graphIQalLandingPage/src/pages/SciencePost.md

 #

-> _If we could understand the 'physics of concepts', then we could perhaps derive from it the 'chemistry of creativity'._
+"_If we could understand the 'physics of concepts', then we could perhaps derive from it the 'chemistry of creativity'._"